Last updated on November 18th, 2020

-The designers should consider both the aesthetic and utility value of the product while finalising the box.
+The designers should consider both the aesthetic and utility value of the product while finalizing the box.
 Some products require a specific material or atmosphere to maintain its freshness.
 The product type also plays a vital role in the product label design as it serves as a preview for the item present inside.
 In case of beverages and drinks, extra caution might be required to avoid mishaps and to ensure protection.
 Complete product knowledge is mandatory while creating it.

 02. The Consistency

 Have you tried different products of the same brand or company?
 Have you noticed the similarities between different product packages?
-This similarity is known as the brand message and it is placed to emphasise the significance of the brand.
+This similarity is known as the brand message and it is placed to emphasize the significance of the brand.
 This placement is done in two ways.
 An identical pattern, small or big is placed in all products and it grows as the brand identity swatch over the period of time.
-Some companies use the same colour scheme to differentiate their products from their competitors.
+Some companies use the same color scheme to differentiate their products from their competitors.

 Some companies deploy a mnemonic or an icon which represents the parent company.
-Sometimes, the organisations even opt to leave out the uniformity and attempt to establish the brand as a separate entity.
+Sometimes, the organizations even opt to leave out the uniformity and attempt to establish the brand as a separate entity.
 This could work in the case of big companies that have the market strength to sustain the products on their own.
 However, maintaining a consistency is essential for all companies as it is increases the market credibility and in turn contributes to the brand reach.

 03. The Shape